Pediatric Allergist in Palmetto Bay, FL

 We have the solution for your children’s allergy symptoms!
 Don’t suffer from congestion, itchy eyes, or any other symptoms associated with your allergy.
 Come to Piniella Asthma + Allergy for treatment today.
 Contact us now or schedule an appointment online with our allergist today!
 We are conveniently located at 9275 SW 152 Street, Suite 210 Palmetto Bay Village, FL 33157!

 Allergies in children are very common and can come in many forms.
 While most cases are not serious or dangerous, in rare cases, they can be.
 It’s important to know the difference between a mild or moderate reaction with a serious one.
 Thankfully, there are doctors who dedicate their entire careers to working with and treating allergies and can provide you with the information that you need to keep your child safe.

-Schedule an appointment with a healthcare provider if your child is coughing, sneezing, or experiencing other uncomfortable symptoms for longer than 10 days.
-An allergist can provide a diagnosis and treatment options to help your child get back to feeling like themselves.
+Schedule an appointment with a pediatric allergist if your child is coughing, sneezing, or experiencing other uncomfortable symptoms for longer than 10 days.
+An pediatric allergist can provide a diagnosis and treatment options to help your child get back to feeling like themselves.

 Identifying and avoiding triggers is a crucial part of a treatment plan for allergies.
-A doctor may prescribe antihistamines or decongestants to reduce allergy symptoms if avoiding the allergen is not possible.
+A pediatric allergist may prescribe antihistamines or decongestants to reduce allergy symptoms if avoiding the allergen is not possible.
 Another way to eliminate allergies long-term is allergy shots.

 • Itchy, swollen, red, tearing eyes